Declarative Schema Migrations

 atlas schema apply

 , Atlas checks if there is an approved pre-planned migration for the given schema transition (State1 -> State2).
-If there is one, Atlas will apply it without requiring manual review. - If no migration has been pre-planned, Atlas will run analysis and simulation on the Dev-Database to detect the impact of the proposed changes.
+If one exists, then Atlas will apply it without requiring manual review. - If no migration has been pre-planned, Atlas will lint the schema changes by running an analysis and simulation on the dev database to review their potential impact on the target database.

 atlas.hcl

-file, it will decide whether to auto-approve the migration or require manual review.
+file, decides whether to auto-approve the migration or require manual review.

 The review policy can be set to one of the following values: